mathiasmantelli/awesome-mobile-robotics/README.md

-# !
-All about mobile robotics list
+# Mobile Robotics - The list

 My personal list of important content related to Mobile Robotics and AI.
 Feel free to send me some suggestions: mathiasfassini@gmail.com